cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * Prio3: Bind nonce to joint randomness parts.
 This is intended to address birthday attacks on robustness pointed out by {{DPRS23}}. (\*)

-* Poplar1: Use different Prg invoations for producing the correlated randomness for inner and leaf nodes of the IDPF tree.
+* Poplar1: Use different Prg invocations for producing the correlated randomness for inner and leaf nodes of the IDPF tree.
 This is intended to simplify implementations. (\*)